-Thou shalt not question Stephen Fry.A man of intense intelligence and great coolness, Stephen Fry is the host of QI and starred in Kingdom, about the life of a rural lawyer.
-He has also written and contributed to several books, namely The Liar Novel, The Stars' Tennis Balls.,The Hippopotamus. and "Making History" (a time travel story about erasing Hitler from existence), as well as his autobiography Moab Is My Washpot (a second volume, called The Fry Chronicles, is now out), and The Book of General Ignorance.
-He is very much the modern day Oscar Wilde (though he's English) as well as a British national treasure.A Cambridge graduate and a personal friend of J. K. Rowling (he won a Talkie for his reading of the Harry Potter unabridged audio-books), he has appeared as several Melchettes in Blackadder, played Jeeves in Jeeves and Wooster, portrayed Oscar Wilde in Wilde, and starred as Fry in A Bit of Fry and Laurie.
+Thou shalt not question Stephen Fry.A man of intense intelligence and great coolness, Stephen John Fry (born 24 August 1957) has just stood down, after fifteen years, as the host of QI and starred in Kingdom, about the life of a rural lawyer.
+He has also written and contributed to several books, namely The Liar (novel), The Stars' Tennis Balls.,The Hippopotamus. and Making History (a time travel story about erasing Hitler from existence), as well as three autobiographies Moab Is My Washpot, The Fry Chronicles and More Fool Me, and The Book of General Ignorance.
+He is very much the modern day Oscar Wilde (though he's English) and is generally considered a British national treasure.A Cambridge graduate and a personal friend of J. K. Rowling (he won a Talkie for his reading of the Harry Potter unabridged audio-books)note , he has appeared as several Melchetts in Blackadder, played Jeeves in Jeeves and Wooster, portrayed Oscar Wilde in Wilde, and starred as Fry in A Bit of Fry and Laurie.
 His reading of the Harry Potter audiobooks is a Crowning Moment of Awesome for his acting abilities.
 Not only is his voice acting superb, the sheer breadth and convincingness of the accents he puts on for the various characters is stunning.
 Excellent accents are a particular quality of his.He is openly gay (90% gay anyway) - which might surprise some people - and open about having bipolar disorder.
 His early life resulted in him doing three months in prison for credit card fraud.
 On his release, he got a scholarship to Cambridge and joined the Cambridge Footlights, where he met Hugh Laurie through a mutual friend.It is a sign of how well liked he is that when he vanished from a stage production he was a part of, literally missing his cue, and couldn't be found in the building, the British Tabloids published concerned articles asking him to come home, rather than the usual cruel mockery an actor would have got for such highly advanced stage fright.
 He only got a token mocking when he turned up in Belgium.He also has a recurring role in Bones.
-He appeared in V For Vendetta (as Gordon Deitrich, a closeted comedy television show host), as the Guide in the film version of The Hitchhiker's Guide to the Galaxy (mostly as a favor to the family of his late friend Douglas Adams) in which he also displayed his awesome musical talents in the soundtrack with the bonus techno-rap song "Reasons to Be Miserable", is the narrator of the Little Big Planet video game series (reprising the role in Play Station All Stars Battle Royale), and voiced the narrator in Pocoyo, Hedonistic Sociopathic Hero Reaver in the Fable games, and played the main character of Absolute Power.
-He made his directorial debut in 2003 with the film Bright Young Things, for which he also wrote the screenplay, adapted from Evelyn Waugh's 1930 novel Vile Bodies.He's produced and hosted two very personal documentaries, HIV and Me and The Secret Life of the Manic-Depressive, which was the result of the aforementioned disappearance to Belgium and eventual diagnosis of bipolar disorder.* He was scheduled to write an episode of Doctor Who, but the idea fell through due to time constraints on his part.In addition, he has a lovely, comforting voice.He has featured on Top Gear as the "Star in a Reasonably Priced Car", having lost about seven stone before the episode, as he went on a diet, prompting Jeremy Clarkson to ask where the rest of him was.He also played Mycroft Holmes (Sherlock's older, cleverer, but indolent brother) in Guy Ritchie's Sherlock Holmes sequel.
-This was something of a Promoted Fanboy moment for him, as he says in his autobiography Moab Is My Washpot that he's been a fan of Sherlock Holmes since he was a small boy.He's claimed that Douglas Adams once told him in confidence "exactly why 42."
+He appeared in V for Vendetta (as Gordon Deitrich, a closeted comedy television show host), as the title character in the satirical series This Is David Lander, as the Guide in the film version of The Hitchhiker's Guide to the Galaxy (mostly as a favor to the family of his late friend Douglas Adams) in which he also displayed his awesome musical talents in the soundtrack with the bonus techno-rap song "Reasons to Be Miserable", is the narrator of the LittleBigPlanet video game series (reprising the role in PlayStation All-Stars Battle Royale), and voiced the narrator in Pocoyo, Hedonistic Sociopathic Hero Reaver in the Fable games, and played the main character of Absolute Power.
+He made his directorial debut in 2003 with the film Bright Young Things, for which he also wrote the screenplay, adapted from Evelyn Waugh's 1930 novel Vile Bodies.He's produced and hosted three very personal documentaries, HIV and Me, The Secret Life of the Manic-Depressive, and Wagner & Me which concern the result of the aforementioned disappearance to Belgium, eventual diagnosis of bipolar disorder and his difficulties dealing with being a Jew who lost family in the Holocaust and a fan of Richard Wagner, a notorious anti-Semite who inspired Hitler. note He was scheduled to write an episode of Doctor Who, but the idea fell through due to time constraints on his part, though he ended up married to River Song.
+(Or so the Doctor claims)In addition, he has a lovely, comforting voice.He has featured on Top Gear as the "Star in a Reasonably Priced Car", having lost about seven stone before the episode, as he went on a diet, prompting Jeremy Clarkson to ask where the rest of him was.He also played Mycroft Holmes (Sherlock's older, cleverer, but indolent brother) in Guy Ritchie's Sherlock Holmes sequel.
+This was something of a Promoted Fanboy moment for him, as he says in his autobiography Moab Is My Washpot that he's been a fan of Sherlock Holmes since he was a small boy.
+At the time of writing (January 2017) he is starring in American TV sitcom The Great Indoors, playing a retired explorer and adventurer trying to get to grips with the fact the magazine he founded is about to die as a print edition, but lives on as a website.He's claimed that Douglas Adams once told him in confidence "exactly why 42."
 Apparently, "The answer is fascinating, extraordinary and, when you think hard about it, completely obvious."
 However, he has vowed to take the secret with him to the grave.A self-confessed techie, averaging about a dozen Tweets per day, he is also a vocal supporter of Free Software while still being a diehard Apple fanboy, famously purchasing the third Mac sold in the UK after Douglas Adams bought the first two (Adams always insisted it was the other way round but appears to have lost the argument by dint of dying first).
-Although he's also admitted that he does enjoy switching between a HTC Desire (an Android phone) and an iPhone in a recent Twitter post.
+Although he's also admitted that he does enjoy switching between a HTC Desire (an Android phone) and an iPhone in a Twitter post.

 — Dan Le Sac vs Scroobius Pip, "Thou Shalt Always Kill"